adkap2/Stock_Analysis/README.md

 H01 = Probability of no significant correlation between WallStreetBets Posts and GameStop stock value HA1 = Probility of statistically significant correlation between WallStreetBets Posts and GameStop stock Value

-H02 = Probability of no significant correlation between GameStop stock value and WallStreetBets subscriber count HA2 = Probility that Gamestop stock value played a statistically significant roll in increasing WallStreetBets' subscriber count

-## Statistical Tests

-1.
 * Null Hypothesis: No correlation between number of stock mentions and GameStop stock price per day
 * Alternate Hypothesis: Statistically significant correlation between stock mentions and GameStop stock price per day

-2.
-    * Null Hypothesis: No significant correlation between GameStop stock value and WallStreetBets subscriber count
-    * Alternative Hypothesis: Gamestop stock value influenced WallStreetBets subscriber count

 ## Plots
 * Note: Plots in readme are updated automatically when file is run and pushed to repo.
 This is to allow for updates to WallStreet